Step 10: Request a refund

 You can issue full or partial refunds against previously successful Captured funds.

-Note: When you have issued a refund, that amount is no longer available for authorization or capture.
+Note: When you have issued a refund, that amount is no longer available for authorisation or capture.

 If the Refund is declined by Amazon, the Refund object is in a Declined state.
 For more information, see step 4, "Check the response for errors or declines" below.